vawklee/DECO3100_interactive/README.md

 *What are sleep deprivation and deficiency?* (2022).
 National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health/sleep-deprivation

 *What is mental health?* (n.d.).
 Beyond Blue.
 Retrieved May 20, 2024, from https://www.beyondblue.org.au/mental-health/what-is-mental-health

-# To Do List (Remove later)
-- add graph interactions
-    - filters for the charts
-    - different line styles, lines, lines + markers
-    - timeline slider?
-- clean up colour scheme
-- clean up headings and hierarchy of the information
-- more extensive research for consequences
-- add sources to graphs?